How to Clone Hard Drive via Command Prompt | Top 3 Ways

 1. Can you clone a drive without software?

 Yes, you can clone a drive without using specialized cloning software.
-As mentioned in this article, you can use xcopy to clone drive.
-However, xcopy has limited features and the copy process can be error-prone.
+As mentioned in this article, you can use xcopy or Robocopy to clone drive.
+Just be careful to input the right commands.

-3. What is the difference between xcopy and copy?
+3. What are the key differences between xcopy and Robocopy?

 Lily